 - The value of the claim, which is equal to the victim’s expenses and losses

 A personal injury lawsuit may be the next step toward a fair payout if there is no agreement and the two parties cannot agree on the same value.
+You will want to work with an experienced car accident lawyer to navigate this process or consider your options for alternative dispute resolution.
+Having a legal professional on your side provides many benefits after a motor vehicle accident, especially if you suffered severe injuries.

 Car Accident Cases Often Settle After a Suit Is Filed